lesprgm/memorylayer/README.md

 **Key properties:**

-- ✅ **Deploy anywhere** – SQLite locally or Postgres in the cloud
+- **Deploy anywhere** – SQLite locally or Postgres in the cloud
-- ✅ **Modular** – use what you need, swap what you don't
+- **Modular** – use what you need, swap what you don't
-- ✅ **Model‑agnostic** – OpenAI, Anthropic, Gemini, or your own provider
+- **Model-agnostic** – OpenAI, Anthropic, Gemini, or your own provider
-- ✅ **Framework‑agnostic** – works with Express, Next.js, Deno, Bun, plain Node
+- **Framework-agnostic** – works with Express, Next.js, Deno, Bun, plain Node

 ---